VeretenovaMary/diploma/README.md

 # diploma
-creating project structure for compiling and parallelizing fortran programs The solution was developed in Microsoft Visual Studio 2017.
+creating project structure for compiling and parallelizing fortran programs.
+The solution was developed in Microsoft Visual Studio 2017.

 All files of fortran program should be listed in one file (for example projectFiles.txt).